iremkapucuoglu/p4b-website/content/en/goat.md

   - order: 2
     discover_section:
       list_item:
-      - heading: "The tool for integrated city and traffic planning."
+      - heading: "The tool for integrated urban and transport planning."
-        text: 'With GOAT, we offer planning software that allows you to easily analyze the current situation with the help of accessibility analyzes and to evaluate new concepts and projects, such as the construction of new infrastructure or facilities (e.g. kindergarten, bike sharing).'
+        text: 'With GOAT, we offer a planning software that allows you to easily assess the current situation with the help of accessibility analyzes and to evaluate new concepts and projects, such as the construction of new infrastructure or facilities (e.g. kindergarten, bike sharing station).'
         button:
           url: '#'
           label: 'Discover GOAT subscription'